mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-`race` continues as soon as one of the promises it watches finishes.
+`race` continues as soon as one of the promises it is watching finishes.

-> Common pitfalls: ensure the promises you pass to `race` are the same type.
+Make sure the promises you pass to `race` are all of the same type.
+The easiest way
-> The easiest way to ensure this is using `asVoid()`.
+to ensure this is to use `asVoid()`.

-> Please note if any promise you pass rejects, then `race` will be rejected.
+Note that if any component promise rejects, the `race` will reject, too.

-# Minimum Duration
+# Minimum duration

-Sometimes you need something to take *at least* a certain amount of time (eg.
+Sometimes you need a task to take *at least* a certain amount of time.
+(For example,
-you want to show a spinner for something, but if it shows for less than 0.3
+you want to show a progress spinner, but if it shows for less than 0.3 seconds, the UI
-seconds the UI appears broken to the user).
+appears broken to the user.)

 ```swift
 let waitAtLeast = after(seconds: 0.3)